- Sarah L Samuels

 Add 60g of the cheese, sun-dried tomato paste and basil.

-Tip the dough onto a lightly floured bench and roll gently to about 2cm/ 3/4” thick with a 5cm Cutter.
+Tip the dough onto a lightly floured bench and flatten gently with your hand to about 2cm/ 3/4” thick.

 Place on lined baking tray and brush with some milk and sprinkle over the 20g of remaining cheese evenly between the scones.